M-o-a-T/moat/packaging/moat-util/README.rst

     =============== =============================

 A Path is a sequence of object accessors, i.e. a way to reference a possibly-deeply nested object.
-These typically include strings (object members, map keys) and numbers (array indices).
+These typically include text strings (object members, map keys) and integers (array indices).

 A recipient can use this tag to distinguish a sequence of lookups from a tuple that's directly used as a map key.
-(Python allows this.)
+(Languages like Python allow this.)

-Also, a path is typically entered and displayed as a string with dots or slashes as separators rather than an explicit list, i.e. ``foo:0.bar`` (MoaT's representation – indicating that the zero is an integer, not a string) or ``foo/0/bar`` (file system, MQTT topic), instead of an explicit array like ``["foo", 0, "bar"]``.
+The array SHOULD consist of ASCII text strings and non-negative integers.

-The array SHOULD include only strings and non-negative integers.
+Applications MAY accepted additional data types.

-The list of allowed characters in the string(s) is application dependent.
+An object SHOULD NOT have more than one distinct path referring to it.
+Thus if ["foo",2] and ["Foo",-1] resolve to the same object, an implementation MUST choose a consistent version and SHOULD reject alternate versions.

 Object Proxy
 ------------

     =============== =============================
     Tag             203
-    Data Item       string, integer, array
+    Data Item       text string, integer, array
     Semantics       reference a well-known or unencodable object Reference       https://github.com/M-o-a-T/moat-util/
     Contact         Matthias Urlichs <matthias@urlichs.de>